 This method can be used for small retail, educational or medical tenancies.
-This method does not apply to educational or medical office facilities.

 8.3 Batch-delivered supplies

 8.3.1 Real consumption measurement

 Energy or water supplies delivered in batches, such as diesel fuel, bottled gas, or tankdelivered water, must be included within an assessment if they are within the scope defined for the rating.